 5 Best Practices for Cloud Workload Security

-1.Start with Correct Configuration/Vulnerability Management of Workloads
+1.Start with Correct Configuration/Vulnerability Management of Cloud Workloads

 Hardening and patch management discipline is as critical to cloud security posture as it is in an enterprise data center.
 Unpatched and exposed systems will be attacked.
 Fortunately, the software-driven nature of the cloud simplifies many once-arduous patch management tasks.
 Even with VMs, enterprise patching processes can be improved and more automated.
 For example, using the cloud-provider’s updated images as the starting point for automatically rebuilding VMs versus your own gold images.